 The VYC Security Team is still being vigilant!
 However, not all is perfect as a report came in that a member lost 90 liters of fuel while moored on D dock....What is happening??
 Please keep an eye out for unknown persons prowling around the marina.
 One may be the thief!
 Also noted is the number of young folks wandering about by themselves, guess what?
-Members are giving ence.
-Lots of good things are happening at our Club, with plenty of activity in the Gangplank Lounge with the many social events.
-October is the month when rumours fly about who is considering running for an
+Members are giving their key cards out!
+Remember this is in violation of the Moorage Regulations.
+VYC Security is every member's business!!